RahulAggarwal1016/HTN-2021-Backend-Challenge/readme.md

 `Cors` - to control which urls can access this api, for now any url will have access

-`Dotenv` - to allow for the use of private enviornment variables within the application
+`Dotenv` - to allow for the use of enviornment variables within the application

-`Express` - to create a server to serve as the base of the API
+`Express` - to create a basic server

-`Helmet` - to secure set various varius Express and HTTP headers
+`Helmet` - to configure various Express and HTTP headers

 `Morgan` - to log requests while in development